Dutch labour law and your contract of employment

 Any changes in your work or partnership status must be reported to the IND within four weeks.
 You or your ‘sponsor’ (such as an employer) can be penalised by the IND if changes aren’t reported, including contributions to repatriation costs.

 If you change jobs, you don’t necessarily need a new residence permit, but the same rules will apply as for the first permit you were granted.
-So if you worked with a separate work permit, your new employer needs a new work permit, too, for your contract of employment.
+So if you worked with a separate work permit, your new employer needs a new work permit, too.

 If you worked as a highly skilled migrant, your new employer needs to be eligible to apply under the highly skilled migrant scheme, and will need to prove to the IND that you still meet the requirements of the highly skilled migrant scheme, for example, sending in your contract of employment to show you earn the required salary.

-Highly skilled migrants can also change their purpose of stay into ‘labour’ after three years, which allows them to work without a work permit and without meeting the requirements for the highly skilled migrant scheme either.
+Highly skilled migrants can also change their purpose of stay into ‘labour’ after three years, which allows them to work without a work permit and without meeting the requirements for the highly skilled migrant scheme.

 Unemployment benefits (WW) Netherlands